mmuller88/mmblog/content/aws-bedrock-validation/index.md

 ## Before

 When I refer to LLM, I am talking about the use of existing foundation models through AWS Bedrock, such as Claude, LLama2, and others.
 You can learn more about AWS Bedrock [here](https://aws.amazon.com/bedrock/).
-Additionally, there are other techniques you can use to enhance the response, such as prompt refinements, RAG (Retrieval Augmentation using Vector Databases), or fine-tuning.
+There are techniques you can use to enhance the response, such as prompt refinements, RAG (Retrieval Augmentation using Vector Databases), or fine-tuning.

-## Ideas

 Responses from Language Learning Models (LLMs) are often non-deterministic, meaning that different responses can be generated even with the same prompt.
 However, this behavior can be adjusted to some extent using LLM parameters such as temperature.

+## Ideas

+In the following sections I will present some ideas for creating automated tests for your LLM responses.
+I will also provide some examples of how I implemented these ideas in my own projects.

 ### Validate the Shape